ucgmsim/Vs30/server/data/README.md

 To set the colour of Vs30 overlays, take example `min_val = 118.9; max_val = 1080.3`.
 The formula would be `(vs30 - 118) * 0.373` where 0.373 is `360/(max-min)` or `360/(1081-118)` truncated.

-Extrusion height can be set by range so that the heighest value is at 1000 meters.
-A better option would be Vs30 meters.
+Extrusion height is set by Vs30 (formula `Vs30 * 0.5` meters).

+It may take a full day for changes to be visible on any maps.

 Below are some screens from the map designer.